pietrotedeschi/pietrotedeschi.github.io/content/authors/pietro-tedeschi/_index.md

 highlight_name: true
 ---

+I am currently Head of Digital Lab - Cyber and Security Solutions at [Leonardo S.p.A](https://www.leonardo.com/en/).

-I am currently Head of Cyber Electromagnetic Warfare Research at [Cy4Gate S.p.A](https://www.cy4gate.com/en/).
+Prior to this, I worked as Head of Cyber Electromagnetic Warfare Research at [Cy4Gate S.p.A](https://www.cy4gate.com/en/).

-Prior to this, I worked as a Senior Security Researcher at [Technology Innovation Institute](https://www.tii.ae/), and as Security Researcher at [Consorzio Nazionale Interuniversitario per le Telecomunicazioni](https://www.cnit.it/en/).
+Before, I worked as Senior Security Researcher at [Technology Innovation Institute](https://www.tii.ae/), and as Security Researcher at [Consorzio Nazionale Interuniversitario per le Telecomunicazioni](https://www.cnit.it/en/).

 During my Bachelor's thesis, advised by [Prof. Gennaro Boggia](https://scholar.google.it/citations?user=uKhe8rkAAAAJ&hl=en&oi=ao), I came up with a lightweight key agreement protocol for constrained IoT devices in IEEE 802.15.4e networks by adopting the Elliptic Curve Diffie Hellman protocol and the implicit certificates ECQV.